+RULE 5 / THE REFEREE

-- A.R.
-5.5.6.1.d.
+A.R.
+5.6.7.1.d.
 If an injured player is unable to return, may the replacement be given permission to enter the game at the next stoppage of play?
-RULING: Yes, and the opposing team may make appropriate substitutions in accordance with Rule 3.4.9. - 5.5.6.2 Bleeding, oozing injuries, blood on uniform or signs of concussion: Summon medical personnel to escort or remove the player(s) from the field of play.
-The player(s) may re-enter the game after the injury has been properly treated, the uniform has been evaluated by appropriate medical personnel for potential infectivity and changed, if necessary, before return to participation and permission has been granted by the referee.
-(See Rule 3.5.3.2.) - A.R.
-5.5.6.2.
+RULING: Yes, and the opposing team may make appropriate substitutions in accordance with Rule 3.4.9.

+5.6.7.2 Bleeding, oozing injuries, blood on uniform or signs of concussion: Summon medical personnel to escort or remove the player(s) from the field of play.
+The player(s) may re-enter the game after the injury has been properly treated, the uniform has been evaluated by appropriate medical personnel for potential issues and changed, if necessary, before return to participation and permission has been granted by the referee.
+(See Rule 3.5.3.2.)

+A.R.
+5.6.7.2.
 In the event the trainer is ejected from the game and no suitable certified medical authority or replacement is available, what action is to be taken by the referee?
-RULING: Ensure that the trainer is within a reasonable distance to be summoned in the event of an emergency. - 5.5.7 Suspend the game and stop the clock when a player has been instructed to leave the field for an equipment change or jewelry violation. - 5.5.8 Suspend the game, stop the clock and direct the game management personnel to remove artificial noisemakers, air horns, electronic amplifiers and any other items that are not permitted from the spectators' areas.
+RULING: Ensure that the trainer is within a reasonable distance to be summoned in the event of an emergency.

+- 5.6.8 Suspend the game and stop the clock when a player has been instructed to leave the field for an equipment change or jewelry violation. - 5.6.9 Suspend the game, stop the clock and direct the game management personnel to remove artificial noisemakers, air horns, electronic amplifiers and any other items that are not permitted from the spectators' areas.